 But the final draft legislation for the legal cannabis bill to be considered if New Zealanders vote Yes has recently been released.
 The draft states that the question will be a Yes or No question, phrased as follows:

 Do you support the proposed Cannabis Legalisation and Control Bill?

 The draft bill clearly takes a health-based, harm reduction approach to legalizing recreational cannabis.
 There are several compromises there, showing an effort to find balance for both supporters of cannabis legalisation and their opponents.
 Here's what's inside:

-- Those who sell to people under age 20, on the other hand, will face up to 4 years in jail, and selling to anyone without a licence could land you up to 2 years in jail.
+• Those who sell to people under age 20, will face up to 4 years in jail, and selling to anyone without a licence could land you up to 2 years in jail.